containerscrew/tftools/docs/usage.md

 tfsum terraform
 ```

-Then, you will see full plan/apply of terraform and the summarized output with the corresponding targets.
+Then, you will see the summarized output with the corresponding targets.

 The example:

 > [!NOTE]
 > The following example is using the full output command

 ```shell
 tftools summarize --show-tags --show-unchanged <Documents/plan.json